taga93/Retail_Data_Science_Project/README.md

   -CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.

   -Country: Country name.
 Nominal, the name of the country where each customer resides.:

+I wrote a series of functions using Python and Pandas that I used to extract certain data from this database.